Thursday, January 28, 2010

 For His Own Good

-RT Staff Note: In keeping with our theme of coaching and youth teams this week, and our articles on dedication and passion last week, there is another issue that an exceptional athlete can experience...complacency.
+RT Staff Note: In keeping with our ongoing theme of coaching and youth teams, there is another issue that an exceptional athlete can experience...complacency.

 If you are a coach or an involved parent...don't let this happen under your watch.
 Nip any sign of "I'm better than thou" attitude in the bud before it is too late.
 Here's another article from Youthbaseballinfo.com that addresses some solutions to a very common youth issue.